ishaandey/node/week-6/intro-ml.md

 ## Summary
 - **Supervised** learning involves predicting outcomes when *given* labels, while **unsupervised** learning finds patterns without any labels
 - Two common tasks in supervised learning are **classification** and **regression**.
-We use classification techniques when the outcome is *categorical*, and regression when the outcome is *continuous*.
+We use classification techniques when we want to predict what *group* the observation is a part of, and regression we want to predict some *value*.